Hybrid-Integrated InGaAs/InP SPAD Arrays for Quantum Communications: Implementation

 The InGaAs/InP SPAD arrays were fabricated using a planar geometry based on separate absorption, charge, grading, and multiplication (SACGM) regions \cite{pellegrini2006design}.
 Optical absorption occurs in the InGaAs layer, exciting a carrier pair that moves through the material under the influence of the electric field, with the hole moving towards the InP multiplication region.
 Upon entering the InP multiplication region, the hole experiences impact ionisation due to the high electric field, which leads to an avalanche of carrier pairs that is self-sustaining \cite{Jiang2007}.
 This avalanche of carriers produces a macroscopic current pulse, which can be detected by an external circuit.
 Grading and charge layers were inserted between the InP and InGaAs: the charge layer tailors the electric field profile, and the grading layer, made of quaternary InGaAsP in step layers, reduces hole trap depth \cite{ramirez2009dependence}.
 The active area was defined by zinc diffusion through a patterned dielectric mask into the undoped InP layer, forming localized p\textsuperscript{+}-InP multiplication regions.
 Previous works have described how the quasi-cylindrical junction formed from a single diffusion suffers from premature avalanche breakdown at the edge of this junction, and so a double diffusion process was employed to modify the profile of the diffused junction \cite{ramirez2009dependence, chen2023guard}.
 Devices were fabricated in linear arrays with a pitch of 250 {\textmu}m.

 Our SPADs were operated in gated-mode at 1 GHz with 'self-differencing circuits' used to filter the output signals \cite{yuan2007high}, an approach that has been widely applied to QKD \cite{Yuan2008,Yuan.2018}.
-However, the above approach has traditionally been applied to single detectors, and so had to be adapted for array operation.
+However, the above approach has traditionally been applied to single detectors.
 Figure \ref{fig:Concept}.b shows a conceptual diagram of our supporting circuit; the devices are driven collectively through a shared cathode by the same 1 GHz gate signal, yet retain individual readout channels via separate anodes.
-Further, the DC bias of each pixel can be adjusted individually.
+Each readout channel used its own self-differencing filter and the DC bias of each pixel could be adjusted individually through a small bias on the anode.
+Otherwise, no modifications were necessary compared to a conventional self-differencing SPAD circuit.
 This architecture has three advantages.
 First, the expensive driving circuit systems (signal generator, amplifier, high voltage DC source) are shared between the detectors, making scaling to larger channel numbers economical.
 Second, the timing synchronisation of gates between the detectors is implicit in the shared RF drive signal.
-Third, the adjustability of pixel biases is useful for both individual device optimisation and for QKD security due to the existence of the detector-efficiency mismatch attack \cite{Makarov2006, Fung.2009}.
+Third, the adjustability of pixel biases is useful for both individual device optimisation and for QKD security due to the existence of the detector-efficiency mismatch attack \cite{Makarov2006,Fung.2009}.